Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's Illustrated."

-Recipe for Pesto Sauce: American & Peruvian Pesto
+Recipe for Pesto Sauce: Italian and Peruvian Pesto

 Maybe it was an acquired taste, like green eggs and ham?
 Never one to turn up our nose at new foods, we dutifully showed up at the family's home at high noon.
 When a generous portion of pasta was set before us, we realized with surprise that tallarín verde is the Peruvian version of Italian pesto!
-A pourable, green sauce made without olive oil, it is creamy and mild.
+A pourable green sauce made without olive oil, it is creamy and mild.
 Like America's macaroni and cheese, this dish is a popular comfort food and a favorite of many Peruvian children.
-Often served with potato slices smothered in Peruvian Aji Sauce, this dish quickly became one of our favorites as well.
+Often served with potato slices smothered in an aji-based Peruvian sauce, this dish quickly became one of our favorites as well.

 Tips and Variation Ideas